 The advantages of 3PL for supplement fulfillment become clear when regulatory risk, channel complexity, and order volume begin to scale.
 For enterprise supplement brands, the advantages of a 3PL include:

-In my opinion, risk is one of the most underrated reasons to use a 3PL.
+Risk is one of the most underrated reasons to use a 3PL.
 You’re outsourcing the risk of overstaffing, a warehouse lease that can cost hundreds of thousands of dollars, prolonged start-up costs from never doing it before, extra overhead due to inexperience, and the list goes on.

 At Buske Logistics, we work with supplement and nutrition brands that have reached this inflection point.
 They may already work with a 3PL, but what they often need is not another provider.
 They need custom 3PL solutions designed around regulated supplement logistics and enterprise growth.